 Can I Deposit Money with a Debit Card on my Stock Trading App? 💳

-Yes, you can use a debt card to fund virtually all popular stock trading apps.
-Some will require ACH deposit directly from a bank account, but most will allow the use of debit cards.
-Credit cards however, are normally not an option.
+Yes, you can use a debit card to fund virtually all popular stock trading apps.
+Some will require an ACH deposit directly from a bank account, but most will allow the use of debit cards.
+Credit cards, however, are normally not an option.

 Choose a Trading App Based on Your Investment Personality 📲